Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Discussion

-To validate the Gaussian statistics assumption implicit in our variance decomposition (Eq.\,\eqref{eq:variance_prop}), we examined the voltage distributions at multiple delay points.
-Fig.\,\ref{fig5} shows histograms and Q-Q plots for $\tau=0$ (no delay) and 140\,fs (peak of the Fano profile).
-All distributions exhibit excellent agreement with Gaussian fits, with Q-Q plots (sample quantiles against theoretical quantiles from a standard normal distribution) showing strong linearity $(R^2>0.998)$.
+To validate the Gaussian statistics assumption implicit in our variance decomposition (Eq.\,\eqref{eq:variance_prop}), we examined the integrated voltage distributions at multiple delay points.
+Fig.\,\ref{fig5} shows histograms and Q-Q plots for the 1030 nm laser at $\tau=0$ (no delay) and 200\,fs (near the minimum of $\varepsilon(\tau)$).
+All distributions exhibit excellent agreement with Gaussian fits, with Q-Q plots (sample quantiles against theoretical quantiles from a standard normal distribution) showing strong linearity $(R^2>0.99)$.
 This validates the use of the second-order variance decomposition formula derived from first-order error propagation.
 This is physically motivated by the Central Limit Theorem, since laser fluctuations arise from many independent noise sources.
 This can be verified experimentally by examining the voltage distribution at each delay.
-For lasers exhibiting non-Gaussian dynamics—such as Q-switched mode-locking or rogue wave generation\,\cite{solli2007optical,Navitskaya:22,teugin2023real}, higher-order cumulants beyond the variance would be needed to fully characterize the pulse statistics.
+For lasers exhibiting non-Gaussian dynamics-such as Q-switched mode-locking or rogue wave generation\,\cite{solli2007optical,Navitskaya:22,teugin2023real}, higher-order cumulants beyond the variance would be needed to fully characterize the pulse statistics.
 The technique is currently limited to pulse widths $\tau$ much longer than the SHG response time (effectively instantaneous for femtosecond pulses) and delays where SNR remains adequate ($\vert\tau\vert < 5\tau$ typically).
 The variance decomposition assumes a sech$^2$ autocorrelation profile, validated by the FROG retrieval (R$^2 = 0.995$, TBP within 2\% of the transform limit).
 Static deviations from sech$^2$ do not generate excess variance; only shot-to-shot fluctuations contribute.
-However, shape fluctuations beyond the two-parameter (amplitude, width) model — such as chirp or pedestal variations — could contribute additional variance not captured by Eq.\,\eqref{newvar}.
-We note that such higher-order shape fluctuations would broaden the variance profile rather than sharpen it, and that the observed variance peak at $\sim120$\,fs matches the predicted stage noise position quantitatively, suggesting these higher-order contributions do not dominate.
-Future work could extend the model to include chirp fluctuations by adding a $(\partial I/\partial C)^2\sigma_C^2$ term, where $C$ is the chirp parameter, or apply it to fiber lasers where competing noise mechanisms (ASE, Raman scattering) may alter the correlation structure.
+Because the SHG autocorrelation signal depends only on the temporal intensity profile $I(t)=|E(t)|^2$, the technique is fundamentally insensitive to purely phase-based linear chirp fluctuations.
+Furthermore, the SHG-FROG retrieval helped in ruling out any higher-order dynamic chirp.
+Future work could extend the model to include chirp fluctuations by adding a $(\partial S/\partial C)^2\sigma_C^2$ term, where $C$ is the chirp parameter, or apply it to fiber lasers where competing noise mechanisms (ASE, Raman scattering) may alter the correlation structure.
+For lasers with significant stable asymmetry or non-sech$^2$ shapes, the variance decomposition framework of Eq.\,\eqref{eq:variance_prop} remains exactly valid.
+Because standard mode-locked pulses generally maintain a self-similar functional form, the sensitivity factor $k(\tau)$ can be computed purely numerically from the slope of the measured mean autocorrelation trace, utilizing the self-similarity property $\partial S_{ac}/\partial w =-(\tau/w)\partial S_{ac}/\partial \tau$, without assuming any specific pulse shape.
+For lasers where pulse asymmetry fluctuates independently shot-to-shot, this would constitute an additional noise channel.
+However, for our stable oscillators, the FROG retrieval confirms a consistent pulse shape, making such fluctuations negligible.